The importance of good acoustics for nursing homes and hospitals

-People with dementia suffer a lot from noise.
+People with dementia suffer greatly from noise.
 Too much noise causes confusion and agitation in dementia patients, cause them to wander, fall or develop behaviour problems such as anxiety and agitation.
 That’s why nursing homes and hospitals must maintain appropriate noise levels for people living with dementia.

-Why does noise impact dementia patients?
+Why does noise impact people with dementia?

-The result of noise and dementia patients
+The result of too much noise for dementia patients

-Noise problems at night
+Noise problems are magnified at night

-How to improve noise for patients
+How to improve noise for dementia patients

 McManus and McClenaghan (2010) recommend the following strategies to enhance environments for people living with dementia: